 At times, undisclosed third parties attempt to automatically crawl our web pages.
 Web crawling may be done for several purposes, including to gather intelligence (such as search results) with the purpose of delivering information to an application.

 Automated Web crawling and robotic activities from third parties are generally disallowed across our properties.
-Interested parties should utilize the Bing Search API to access multiple supported source types.
-Customers can sign up to use the Bing API on Windows Azure Marketplace.
-Bing offers two options:
+Interested parties should utilize the Microsoft Bing Search API to access multiple supported source types.
+Customers can sign up to use the Bing API on Windows Azure Marketplace: Bing Search APIs.
+Bing offers multiple API options, including web, images, news, video and more.

 Non-compliance with Microsoft policies and guidelines will result in immediate blocks and further actions from Microsoft.